MSc Development and SecurityFind a programme

 |Open to international students||Yes|

-This innovative programme explores the linkage and tensions between development and security concerns in theory and practice.
-Specifically, it builds on the unique combination of staff expertise and experience in the school to:
+This innovative programme explores the link and tensions between development and security concerns in theory and practice.
+Specifically, it builds on the unique combination of expertise and experience in the School of Sociology, Politics and International Studies to:

 Fees quoted are per annum and subject to annual increase.